permissions-dispatcher/PermissionsDispatcher/README.md

 ### 1. Attach annotations

-There are only 3 annotations.
+There are only few annotations.

 - `@RuntimePermissions`: [Must] Register an Activity or Fragment to handle permissions.
 - `@NeedsPermission`: [Must] Register a method which the permission is needed.
+    - You can use `@NeedsPermissions` for multiple requests.
 - `@ShowsRationale`: [Option] Register a method which explains why the permission is needed.
 Actually an annotated method is called when `shouldShowRequestPermissionRationale` returns true or when uer deny a permission.
+    - You can use `@ShowsRationales` for multiple requests.

 > NOTE: Annotated methods must be package private or above.